Part 4: Client-Side Forms and Component Patterns

 #[server_fn]

-pub async fn vote(
+pub async fn create_choice(

 #[inject] _db: reinhardt::DatabaseConnection,